dylbyl/PokemonPals/README.md

 8. By this point, we've created a new database for the project on your SQL Server and we've added data to it.
 Now we just have to start the app!
 9. Press Ctrl + F5 to run the app!
 If you'd like to run in debugger mode instead, press F5 (or the *Play* button marked *IIS Express* at the top of Visual Studio).
 10. Refer to the app usage instructions and enjoy!
+11. Register an account and explore the app!